EmreGunner/Leda-instagram-dm-tool/README.md

 npm run dev
 ```

-Visit `http://localhost:3000` and start using BulkDM!
+Visit `http://localhost:3000` and start using Socialora!

 > ⚠️ **Important**: Make sure to set `DATABASE_URL` in your `.env.local` file.
 Without it, the application will fail with Prisma errors.